ralphbetta/niyo-group-assessment/README.md

 * [Conclusion](#conclusion)

 ## Technologies Used
-* TypeScript: For writing scalable and robust code.
+* TypeScript: For writing scalable code.
 * Node.js: JavaScript runtime for server-side development.
 * Socket.io: For real-time notifications when tasks are created.
 * Swagger: For API documentation.